taotriad/BabySomnia/README.md

 **[8]** Are you interested solo songs and/or subunits?
 **[9]** Do you like food related videos?

-For of the titles before there are multiple video links.
+For some of the titles there are multiple video links.
 One will always be the primary music video (if any).
 The remaining links are typically performances with a live band, self-made music videos, etc.
 Videos that are primarily dance focused are tagged with **[4]**,